katiejots/cloud-craft-python/README.md

-# Map of Toilets in Wellington, New Zealand
+# Map of Public Conveniences in Wellington
 *powered by Flask, Python, MongoDB, and Leaflet.js*

 To deploy a clone of this application using the [`rhc` command line tool](http://rubygems.org/gems/rhc):